ryanh31/dmx_motor_controllers/README.md

 Change fuses for your Motor needs.

 DMX ADDRESSING:
-This Motor driver uses 2 Channels of DMX (1-510)
+This Motor driver uses 4 Channels of DMX (1-508)
-Use DIP switches on Box to choose your DMX START address. this address willbe initiated & retained after power cycle. here is a good dip switch calculator: https://www.laserworld.com/en/laserworld-toolbox/dmx-address-setting.html
+Use DIP switches on Box to choose your DMX START address. up==ON

+once adjusted, this DMX address will be initiated & retained after power cycle. here is a good dip switch calculator: https://www.laserworld.com/en/laserworld-toolbox/dmx-address-setting.html